 You will have a minimum of eight residential days plus approx. 4 hours per week home-study.

 Gain experience and build your networking skills while working towards an ATCL Performing Arts Diploma (Foundation Degree, England & equivalent to HND qualifications in Scotland).

 You will also explore other Theatre Art Forms, including acting and writing.

 You will have at least 8 full day lessons throughout the year by expert coaches, directors and practitioners.

 Practical lectures and advice in the directing business are also included so you are kept up-to-date with current industry requirements and practice.

-You will also have direct contact with all your coaches and directors throughout the 12 month period (and after for additional guidance).
+You will also have direct contact with all your coaches and directors throughout a 12 month period.

 As Acting Out Drama School is connected to new writers and actors, you will also get the chance to work with some highly successful and award winning artists.